LinOTP/LinOTP/DEVELOP.md

 ## Configure LinOTP

+LinOTP provides three configuration presets for development, testing and production, but you can customize any of the configuration entries by overriding environment variables or specifying additional configuration files.

-### Basics
+### Configuration presets

 Configuration settings are hard-coded in `linotp/settings.py`, which also defines a small set of "environments" that pre-cook basic configurations:

 - _development_ is aimed at LinOTP developers running LinOTP on their local machine.
 It enables debugging (including copious log messages,